fss5045/swen261webstore/docs/DesignDoc.md

 Some imporvements that could be made would mostly include improvements regarding quality of life improvements.
 These would be things such as being able to add a specified number of one product instead of having to click 'add to shopping cart multiple times.

 After the static code analysis was run the first time (sprint 2), we ended up with 3 bugs.
-These bugs were fixed during sprint 3 and we currently have 4 bugs.
-We sadly did not have time to fix these bugs but they do not seem to be fatal.
+These bugs were fixed during sprint 3 and we currently have 2 bugs.
+We sadly did not have time to fix these bugs but they are not fatal.

 ## Testing